MicrosoftDocs/cpp-docs/styleguide/template.md

 Use sentence-style capitalization.
 Always capitalize:

 - The first word of a heading.
 - The word following a colon in a title or heading (for example, "How to: Sort an array").

 Headings should be done using atx-style, that is, use 1-6 hash characters (#) at the start of the line to indicate a heading, corresponding to HTML headings levels H1 through H6.
 Examples of first- and second-level headers are used above.

 There **must** be only one first-level heading (H1) in your topic, which will be displayed as the on-page title.

 If your heading finishes with a `#` character, you need to add an extra `#` character in the end in order for the title to render correctly.
 For example, `# Async Programming in F# #`.

-There should always be one blank line after and before a heading (except for fist-level headings).
+There should always be one blank line before and after a heading (except for first-level headings).

 Second-level headings will generate the on-page TOC that appears in the "In this article" section underneath the on-page title.